duan602728596/es-module-path-case-check/README.md

 ## Parsing css

+> This feature will cause analysis failure due to grammar problems.

 If you want to parse the url field of a css file, you can run the command like this: `case-check --dir="./path/to/dir" --css`.

 The file type that supports checking is `.css`, `.sass`, `.scss`, `.less`, `.jpg`, `.jpeg`, `.png`, `.webp`, `.gif`, `.svg`, `.ttf`, `.woff`, `.woff2`, `.eot`.